The Skyhorse Collection ("making medicine")

-This piece now resides in the sculpture foyer of the BOOTH WESTERN ART GALLERY: Cartersville, Georgia.
+This piece resided in the sculpture foyer of the BOOTH WESTERN ART GALLERY: Cartersville, Georgia 2-15-2017.

 In The summer of 2015 SHANIA TWAIN introduced her "Rock This Country Tour" which spanned 60 cities.
 She needed a special saddle to ride high above her fans on an extended boom.
 She hired us to design and build this saddle!
 It features 1500 silver spots, 250 silver stars, red patent leather stars and dots, her iconic ST on the tapadero stirrups, skyhorse famous silver braided cantle edge and front, and long red fringe to enhance the "flying effect"!
 To see the show in action search her tour on u-tube.